black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 null in JavaScript is a special primitive that represents the intentional absence of a value.
 In a boolean context, null is considered falsy which evaluates to false in a conditional statement.

 Now that you have finished testing your isInvalidInput function, you can remove the console.log statement.

+# Step 38
+Your next step is to allow users to add entries to the calorie counter.
+Declare an empty function addEntry.
+This function should not take any parameters.